herrera-ignacio/javascript-course/vanilla/objects.md

 ### Data Property

-Associates a key with a value and has following attributes:
+Associates a key with a value and has the following attributes:

 - `value` (any)
 - `writable` (boolean): property value can be changed.